On quantum separation of variables beyond fundamental representations: New SoV bases and complete spectrum characterization

 \begin{proof} This is a corollary of the general Propositions 2.4 and 2.5 of our previous paper \cite{MaiN18}.
-Indeed, the proof follows the same lines that in these propositions once we observe that the fused $R$-matrices satisfies the following identity:
+Indeed, the proof proceeds along the lines as in these propositions once we observe that the fused, fundamental, $R$-matrices satisfy the following identity \cite{KulRS81}: